fgheorghe/php3d-stl/README.md

 ## Synopsis

-This library provides functionality for reading 3D objects stored in STereoLithography (STL) files.
+This library provides PHP 7 functionality for reading and writing from and to 3D objects stored in STereoLithography (STL) files, useful for manipulating 3D objects for 3D Printing.

 ### Set-up